jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 	(model
 	 [y -7])

+I was expecting `y` to be 3, but of course, (-7 + 2)<sup>2</sup> is also equal to 25.

 #### Dealing with program inputs

 There's one thing missing from the programs we've talked about so far: they haven't had any notion of "input".
-Without input, programs in our DSL are really just constants.
+Without input, programs in our DSL are really just constant expressions.

+In other words, we'd like to be able to find a constant `c` such that `(mul c x)` is equal to `x + x`
+*for every possible `x`*, rather than just a single `x`.

+To do this, we'll ask Rosette to *synthesize* rather than solve, using its `synthesize` form.
+For example:

+{% highlight racket %}
+(synthesize
+  #:forall (list x)
+  #:guarantee (assert (= (interpret (mul c x)) (+ x x))))
+{% endhighlight %}

+Here, we're asking Rosette to fill in the unknowns such that the constraint (the `#:guarantee` part) holds for any possible value of `x` (the `#:forall` part).
+We find the answer we probably expect:

+    (model
+     [c 2])

+In other words, `(mul 2 x)` is equivalent to `x + x`.
+Surprise!
+What's neat is that the synthesizer discovered this identity (which is a property of our DSL) all by itself.
+We didn't have to teach
+it any rewrite rules or algebraic laws---only the DSL's semantics---which we would have had to do if we were building a regular compiler.

+### Wrapping up

+We've barely scratched the surface of program synthesis.
+All we've done so far is synthesize constants: in the example above, we told the synthesizer it should look for a program of the form `(mul c x)`, which feels a bit like cheating.
+(In the synthesis world, we'd call this a *sketch* of a program: a syntactic template that the synthesizer will try to complete).

+In a later post, we'll look at how we can make the synthesizer discover entire programs, so that we don't have to give it such a helping hand.
+It's not much more complex than this example
+(in fact, we won't change our interpreter at all);
+the only difficulty comes from telling the synthesizer what valid programs look like.

 [^transparent]: `#:transparent` also has a Rosette-specific meaning: structures with this annotation will be merged together when possible, while those without will be treated as mutable structures that cannot be merged.